Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

     * The test set is used to evaluate the model.
     * The cross-validation set is used to choose the model.

+#### Bias and Variance
+* High bias means the model is underfitting, which means the model is too simple.
+* High variance means the model is overfitting, which means the model is too complex.

 __In progress...__